wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

    .. code-tab:: c++

-      Joystick exampleJoystick = new Joystick(0); // 0 is the USB Port to be used as indicated on the Driver Station
+      Joystick{0} exampleJoystick; // 0 is the USB Port to be used as indicated on the Driver Station

 The joystick class is designed to make using a flight joystick to operate the robot significantly easier.
 Depending on the joystick that is used the user may need to set the specific X, Y, Z, and Throttle channels that your joystick uses.
 This class offers special methods for accessing the angle and magnitude of the flight stick.

 XboxController Class
 --------------------